What Does Princess Diana Mean (If Anything) To Millennials?

 If our parents still don't know how they feel about Diana, what hope do we have?

-When you google her or watch a few YouTube clips, it becomes clear that the princess was pretty ahead of her time.
-She carried out her royal duties differently from her older and stiffer in-laws: with Diana there was less formality, and more warmth.
+When you Google her or watch a few YouTube clips, it becomes clear that the princess was pretty ahead of her time.
+She carried out her royal duties differently from her older and stiffer in-laws: With Diana there was less formality, and more warmth.
 She preferred not to wear hats when meeting the public because, she said, "You can't cuddle a child in a hat."
-She also used her profile to shine a spotlight on causes that were unfashionable and stigmatised at the time.
+She also used her profile to shine a spotlight on causes that were unfashionable and stigmatized at the time.
 Famously, a glove-free Diana shook hands with a man who was battling AIDS to show the disease couldn't be passed on by everyday contact.
-The message was simple and powerful: if a princess can touch an AIDS patient, so can you.
-She brought massive media attention to homeless people, leprosy patients and landmine survivors, instead of spending time cutting ribbons at cosy village fêtes.
+The message was simple and powerful: If a princess can touch an AIDS patient, so can you.
+She brought massive media attention to homeless people, leprosy patients and landmine survivors, instead of spending time cutting ribbons at cozy village fêtes.
 And she spoke publicly about dealing with postpartum depression and bulimia at a time when these illnesses were considered taboo.
-It's no wonder former Buckingham Palace press secretary Dickie Arbiter called her "a breath of fresh air".
+It's no wonder former Buckingham Palace Press Secretary Dickie Arbiter called her "a breath of fresh air".

 Advertisement